temisu/ancient/README.md

   * NUKE: NUKE LZ77-compressor
   * PWPK: PowerPacker backend for XPK
   * RAKE: RAKE LZ77-compressor
+  * RDCN: Ross Data Compression
   * RLEN: RLE compressor
+  * SHR3: LZ-compressor with arithmetic encoding
+  * SHRI: LZ-compressor with arithmetic encoding
+  * SMPL: SMPL Huffman compressor with delta encoding
   * SQSH: SQSH compressor for sampled sounds
   * TDCS: TDCS LZ77-compressor

 Some decompressors have tested better than others.
 Support for data verification is severely lacking in most formats.
-Also there is not support for password protected files.
+Also there is no support for password protected files.

 Special thanks go to Cholok for providing me references for many of the compressors with sources.